-Accordingly, the annual implementation plan for 2018/2019 for the Hickory Road and Rosewood Drive Special Charge is the ongoing repayment to Council of the cost of sealing the unsealed section of Hickory Road and Rosewood Drive.
+Accordingly, the annual implementation plan for 2019/2020 for the Hickory Road and Rosewood Drive Special Charge is the ongoing repayment to Council of the cost of sealing the unsealed section of Hickory Road and Rosewood Drive.

-Levy the Hickory Road and Rosewood Drive Special Charge in the amount of \$240.00 on all rateable properties fronting Hickory Road and Rosewood Drive defined on the map titled "Hickory Road and Rosewood Drive Special Charge" in Map 11 - Volume 3 of the MSC budget.
+Council will levy the Hickory Road and Rosewood Drive Special Charge in the amount of \$240.00 on all rateable properties fronting Hickory Road and Rosewood Drive defined on the map titled "Hickory Road and Rosewood Drive Special Charge" in Map 10 - Volume 3 of the MSC budget.

-1.5.9 Special Charge - Kuranda and District Aquatic Centre
+1.6.8 Special Charge - Kuranda and District Aquatic Centre